oktadev/okta-net-scim-example/CreateProject.md

 - Create a new folder named *okta-scim-server-dotnet*
 - Open terminal and make this as current folder using `cd okta-scim-server-dotnet` command
 - Create new API project using `dotnet new webapi`
-- Add dotnet *.gitignore* file using standard options
+- Add dotnet *.gitignore* file using standard options (You can use [this](https://github.com/ramgandhi-okta/okta-scim-server-dotnet/blob/main/.gitignore))
 - Trust self signed TLS certs using `dotnet dev-certs https --trust`

 ### Test Project Setup
 - Run project using `dotnet watch --launch-profile https`
-- At this point using the *https://localhost:<port>/swagger/index.html* you will be able to see swagger UI (Typically a browser tab opens automatically, if not check url in Properties/launchSettings.json)
+- At this point using the *https://localhost:[port]/swagger/index.html* you will be able to see swagger UI (Typically a browser tab opens automatically, if not check url in Properties/launchSettings.json)

 ## Create Data Modles
-- Add required dependencies for ORM
+- Add required dependencies for ORM by running following commands
     - `dotnet tool install --global dotnet-ef`
     - `dotnet add package Microsoft.EntityFrameworkCore.Tools`
     - `dotnet add package Microsoft.EntityFrameworkCore.Design`
     - `dotnet add package Microsoft.EntityFrameworkCore.Sqlite`
 - Create `DataModels.cs` file and add required Model classes
     ```c#
+    using System.ComponentModel.DataAnnotations.Schema;
+    using Microsoft.EntityFrameworkCore;

     namespace okta_scim_server_dotnet;

     public partial class User